howy1993/blockchainsAssignment1/README.md

 ## Overview
-This implements a proof-of-work, UTXO blockchain in Python.
-Sha256 hash is from hashlib and digital signatures are ed25519 from pynacl.
+This implements a "minimum viable blockchain" in Python.
+Nodes run in separate threads validating transactions, performs proof-of-works and mines blocks.
+SHA256 hash is from hashlib and digital signatures use the ed25519 standard from pynacl.
-JHU CS 601.641

 ## Running the program
 python3 driver.py